 This report is in BETA stage.
 We make beta reports and tools available for the purpose of receiving customer feedback regarding features and functionality prior to finalizing them.
+BETA reports and graphs cannot be added to PDF reports, Marketing Dashboards or Client Dashboards.
 Any feedback that you provide to customer service will be shared with our development team, and the final product will be updated and thoroughly tested prior to official launch.
 Thank you.

 The Rank Insights report is a gateway to a wide variety of SEO metrics.
 For your convenience we've categorized and built presets for the views that we think most professionals will want to utilize on a regular basis:

 Rank: analysis of keyword rank distribution, multiple landing pages, SERP features, visibility and rank trends, along with a SERP snapshot detailing actual page one organic rank and SERP features.

 Jobs: analysis of Google for Jobs stats including rank, top job titles, employers, employment type, locations, listing duration, post time and keyword average search volume.
 Available only if a package that supports the Google Jobs search engine has been purchased.